raspberrypi/documentation/technical-faq.md

 ### I heard about something called `rpi-update`.
 When should I use that?

-Unless using it is recommended by a Raspberry Pi engineer, you should not use `rpi-update`.
-It updates to the very, very latest test firmware and kernel software, which may not work correctly under all circumstances.
+Do not use `rpi-update` unless you have been recommended to do so by a Raspberry Pi engineer.
+This is because it updates the Linux kernel and Raspberry Pi firmware to the very latest version which is currently under test.
+It may therefore make your Pi unstable, or cause random breakage.